MindWrapper/Instabilities/Readme.md

 # How to fix
 - synchronize access to queue or use one of the existing thread-safe queues
 - get rid of shared data
+- ensure no other work is going on other thread while processing output.

+# Other variations

+If Console.WriteLine is invoked within the callback it might cause a race condition on Console.Out and therefore output might be screwed up